 Dig a hole, drop in a sapling, refill, mulch, water… and repeat

 The Office of the Alachua County Arborist, Department of Parks and Conservation Lands, supervises volunteer tree plantings in and around the city of Gainesville.
 The plantings emphasize high-value tree species appropriate for site conditions on County owned right-of-ways, developed County properties, and properties directly influencing the public sphere.
-Of priority are trees that provide shade for bicycling and human pedestrians, provide erosion control, extend existing forest canopy, and support wildlife biodiversity and carbon sequestration.
+Of priority are trees that provide shade for bicycling and human pedestrians, provide erosion control, extend forest canopy, and support wildlife biodiversity and carbon sequestration.

-Tree plantings are fun, low-effort undertakings to beautify our community and to help foster a sustainable local ecosystem for decades to come.2 Pretty much, you help to dig a hole a couple of feet deep, drop in a juvenile tree, refill, bank the tree with mulch, water, and repeat.
-No prior tree planting experience is required.
-Necessary tools, gloves, reflective safety vests, potable water, and vegan snacks are provided.
+Tree plantings are fun, low-effort undertakings to beautify our community and to help foster a sustainable local ecosystem for decades to come.2 Pretty much, you help to dig a hole a few feet deep, drop in a juvenile tree, refill, brace, bank the tree with mulch, water, and repeat.
+No prior tree planting experience is necessary.
+Needed tools, reflective safety vests, and vegan snacks are provided.
 A filled personal water bottle is strongly recommended, as access to potable water on site may be limited.
 You should wear lightweight but sturdy outdoor clothing and closed-toed shoes.
 Gloves suitable for garden work, a hat, protective eyewear (eyeglasses or sunglasses), sunscreen, and insect repellant are recommended.
 Typically, a planting takes 3–4 hours, usually beginning around 9 AM.
-You must complete a volunteer release form (available at the planting site) before the planting begins.
+You must complete a volunteer release form, provided on site, before the planting begins.